meganz/mpenc_doc/source/engineering.rst

 reason we choose this is that *how* we consume inputs (of a given type) changes often.
-For example: each new message adds a requirement that we do some extra things on future messages; in trial decryption, the set of possible options changes; etc. Pub-sub is ideal for these issues: we can subscribe new consumers when we need to, and define the behaviour of these, as well as when to cancel the subscription, together in the source code.
+For example: each new message adds a requirement that we do some extra things on future messages; in trial decryption, the set of possible options changes; etc. Pub-sub is ideal for these cases: we can subscribe new consumers when we need to, and define their behaviour and cancellation conditions close together in the source code.

 By contrast, other intra-process IO paradigms (e.g. channels) are mostly built around single consumers.
 Here, we'd have to collect all possible responses into the consumer, then add explicit state to control the activation of specific responses.
-This causes related concerns to be separated too much, and unrelated concerns to be grouped together too much, and the mechanisms for this are less standardised in libraries.
+This causes related concerns to be separated too much, and unrelated concerns to be grouped together too much, and the mechanisms for doing this are less standardised across common libraries.

-By "synchronous" we mean that the publisher executes subscriber callbacks in its own thread.
-We understand the issues around this, but in our simple usage it makes reasoning about execution order more predictable, and means that we have no dependency on any specific external execution framework.
+By *synchronous* we mean that the publisher executes subscriber callbacks in its own thread.
+There are reentrancy issues around this [#reen]_, but in our simple usage it makes reasoning about execution order more predictable, and means that we have no dependency on any specific external execution framework.

 For long-running user-level operations, we use Futures, which is the standard utility for this sort of asynchronous "function call"-like operation, that is